 The monitored entity, which triggered the event.
-When monitoring a local process or port, Object will be equal to the pid() or port() that was being monitored.
+When monitoring a process or a local port, Object will be equal to the pid() or port() that was being monitored.
 When monitoring process or port by name, Object will have format {RegisteredName, Node} where RegisteredName is the name which has been used with monitor/2 call and Node is local or remote node name (for ports monitored by name, Node is always local node name).